-Note: this site is used by our two local schools, Leavesley Aviation and Beyond Extreme, for instruction.
+This site is used by our registered schools, for instruction.
 Please respect their needs.

 There are two approaches.
 The first is from the Long Mynd itself – walk along the ridge to the south.
 This path skirts the Midland Gliding Club to the south, and is a long – but flat – walk.
 Alternatively walk up from the road at the bottom of Black Knoll, having parked in the small quarry.
 DO NOT DRIVE UP THE TRACK.
 Park right at the back close up to the hill, allowing the farmer to turn right from his track onto the road.
 Blocking this right turn will cause him a huge amount of trouble, so car sharing is essential.

 - This site is at the extreme south end of the Mynd, and should be considered as an adjunct to the main Long Mynd site.
 Wind direction is the same (WSW-WNW), however, it is 3-4mph stronger here and so is an option if it is too light on the Long Mynd normal take off.

 - Take-off: there are two options marked A and B. Both are straightforward but keep watch for traffic coming from the right.
 Also be aware of pilots under instruction by the two schools.

 - Top landing: the best option is at B. But again be aware of those under instruction.